University of Nebraska–Lincoln: East Campus

 As much of the land originally allocated to the school was unsuitable for farming, 320 acres to the east of campus was purchased in 1874.
 Termed Farm Campus (commonly referred to as "The Farm"), it became home to many of Nebraska's agricultural programs.
 At the beginning of the twentieth century, there was considerable discussion to move the entire university to Farm Campus to allow for greater expansion, and the idea was supported by faculty who felt the "wholesome environment" may be "more conducive to academic pursuits."
 Ultimately, a state-wide vote approved the purchase of new lands for City Campus.
 Farm Campus was renamed East Campus in 1964 to reflect its development past a purely agricultural development.
-East Campus is heavily landscaped, with the grounds functioning as a research mission of the university; they are administered as the UNL Botanical Garden and Arboretum, which handles major plantings at both Cather Garden and Maxwell Arboretum.
+East Campus is heavily landscaped, with the grounds functioning as a research mission of the university; they are administered as the Botanical Garden and Arboretum, which handles major plantings at both Cather Garden and Maxwell Arboretum.
 The headquarters of Nebraska Public Media are located on East Campus, where it was established in 1954 as NETV.

 Almost immediately after the Nebraska Union opened on City Campus, there was momentum among agricultural students to do the same on Farm Campus.
 A temporary union was established in 1947, with a performance from student Johnny Carson at its grand opening, but a permanent building was not constructed until thirty years later.
 A $28.5-million renovation of the Nebraska East Union was completed in 2021.
 The Nebraska East Union is home to the Loft Gallery, used for community and student artwork, as well as a full-size bowling alley that is the home venue and practice facility for Nebraska's bowling team.